What to look for examining a vinyl record – The Vinyl Inspector

 Having fallen victim to the ambiguous “marks” description (it was over a half inch long audible scratch of about twenty to thirty revs) I recommend challenging any use of the term “marks” .
 A “surface mark” may look bad but should not sound or affect play: superficial spindle scuffs, non-injurious falls are common sources of marks and generally harmless.

 A needle “scratch” however is a specific type of mark which can be felt with the finger tip or finger nail, will be heard with a prominent click on each rev. A scratched record should not be offered without an unambiguous warning.
 “Has a couple of marks” is not a good enough description.
 Duration of scratch may be across the full 20 minutes or just a couple of revs.
 Always ask.
-Brief scratches in a busy recording won’t matter much, but through a poignant Bill Evans Trio piece can be very invasive.
+Brief scratches in a busy recording won’t matter much, but through a poignant Bill Evans Trio piece can be very intrusive.

 Records graded by only visual inspection